Chavalit Yongchaiyudh

-Chavalit Yongchaiyudh (ชวลิต ยงใจยุทธ, RTGS: Chawalit Yongchaiyut, [t͡ɕʰá.wá.lít joŋ.t͡ɕaj.jút]; born 15 May 1932), also known as "Big Jiew" (บิ๊กจิ๋ว, RTGS: Bik Chio, [bík t͡ɕǐw]), is a Thai politician and retired army officer.
-From 1986 to 1990 he was the Commander-in-chief of the Royal Thai Army (RTA), and Supreme Commander of the Royal Thai Armed Forces from 1987 to 1990.
-In 1990 he founded the New Aspiration Party which he led until 2002.
-He was Thailand's 22nd Prime Minister from 1996 to 1997.
+Chavalit Yongchaiyudh (ชวลิต ยงใจยุทธ, RTGS: Chawalit Yongchaiyut, [t͡ɕʰá.wá.lít joŋ.t͡ɕaj.jút]; born 15 May 1932), also known as "Big Jiew" (บิ๊กจิ๋ว, RTGS: Bik Chio, [bík t͡ɕǐw]), is a Thai politician and retired army officer, he served as the prime minister of Thailand from 1996 to 1997.
+From 1986 to 1990, he was the Commander-in-chief of the Royal Thai Army (RTA), and Supreme Commander of the Royal Thai Armed Forces from 1987 to 1990.
+In 1990, he founded the New Aspiration Party which he led until 2002.
 At various times he has held the positions of Deputy Prime Minister, Minister of Defence, Minister of the Interior, Minister of Labour and Leader of the Opposition.

 Education and military career

 Chavalit is of Sino-Thai and Lao descent.
 His father was an infantry captain.
 Chavalit attended Triam Udom Suksa School and graduated from Armed Forces Academies Preparatory School Class 1, same class as Surayud Chulanont, and Chulachomklao Royal Military Academy, being appointed second lieutenant in 1953.
 He served in the RTA Signal Corps and completed advanced training courses at the RTA Signal Corps School, as well as at Fort Monmouth, a US Army Signal Corps School, and with the US IX Corps in Okinawa.

-In 1963 he graduated from the RTA Command and General Staff College, and one year later from the United States Army Command and General Staff College at Fort Leavenworth.
+In 1963, he graduated from the RTA Command and General Staff College, and one year later from the United States Army Command and General Staff College at Fort Leavenworth.
 During the 1960s and 1970s, Chavalit served in the communist insurgency suppression campaign in the jungles of Thailand, and prepared Thai soldiers for their operations in the Vietnam War.
 During the period after the October 1973 popular uprising, he was considered close to the Thahan Prachathippatai ("Democratic Soldiers") group, even though he did not openly identify as a member of the group.

 In 1979, Chavalit was promoted to major-general and Director of Army Operations.
 Intending to outwit Communist Party of Thailand (CPT) guerillas, he created the pro-government Thahan Phran ("hunter soldiers"), paramilitary units who would use guerilla tactics against the CPT.
 They took over a significant share of the army's counterinsurgency missions by 1982.
 However, Chavalit believed that the communists could not be defeated by purely military means, but that combating the political, economic and social causes of the insurgency was also necessary to destroy their popular support.
 He helped to author cabinet orders 66/2523 (1980) and 65/2525 (1982) of Prem Tinsulanonda's government, which offered amnesty and a return to civil life to surrendering communist fighters.
 The orders contributed significantly to the demise of the CPT and the end of the insurgency.